confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

 In this setup, the node shares the first URL in the `listeners` config as its internal endpoint, which other nodes use for inter-node communication.
-Inter-node communication use the same listener as client communication.
+Inter-node communication uses the same listener as client communication.

 #### Single non-routable listener